 $('#my-specific-sidebar').ace_sidebar();

-• By default all .sidebar elements are initiliazed on page load.
+.sidebar elements are initiliazed on page load.

 $('.sidebar').ace_sidebar('toggleMenu');